 That pinch of cinnamon you add to your desserts or coffee could be silently helping your heart health without your even knowing it.
 Research now confirms that cinnamon is a great spice to include in your healthcare regimen, especially if you want to work on cardiovascular health.

 According to the American Heart Association, getting in more antioxidants through your diet can help with cardiovascular health.
 They also suggest these antioxidants should come from your food rather than supplements, due to the possible side effects of taking pills.1

 Cinnamon contains flavonoids, powerful antioxidants that can do your body a world of good.
-Acting to counter oxidative stress, they are anti-inflammatory and lower risk of a range of ailments including heart disease.2
+They counter oxidative stress, are anti-inflammatory, and lower the risk of a range of ailments including heart disease.2

 Cinnamon intake can also lower your blood pressure.3 The cinnamaldehyde in the spice causes dilation of your blood vessels (vasodilatation), which in turn eases high blood pressure.

-Multiple animal studies have found it can expand vascular smooth muscle.
+Multiple animal studies have found cinnamon can expand vascular smooth muscle.
 Researchers suggest that cinnamon can help pre-empt hypertension in anyone with type 1 or type 2 diabetes due to this effect.4

 Keeping track of your lipid profile is important if you need to stay heart healthy.
 All parameters, whether it is your triglycerides or your cholesterol, must be kept in check.
 Too much of the bad LDL cholesterol building up in your arteries is a recipe for heart disease.
 And cinnamon helps you prevent that.